 Bangladesh confirms its first three cases of coronavirus

-The other one was a family member of one of the travellers, she said.
-"They are in stable condition and are being treated in a hospital," Sabrina said.
+The other was a family member of one of those two, she said.
+"There are in stable condition and are being treated in a hospital," Sabrina said.

-Three more people who came in contact with the infected people have been quarantined, she added.
+Three more people who came in contact with the infected people have been kept in quarantine as a precaution, she added.
 Prime Minister Sheikh Hasina said earlier on Sunday her government was prepared to tackle the virus, urging people not to panic.

+"Coronavirus has become a global problem.
+We are monitoring the situation round the clock and taking necessary steps," she said at an event in the capital, Dhaka.
+The government on Sunday urged Bangladeshi citizens returning from six countries - China, Italy, South Korea, Singapore, Iran and Thailand - to quarantine themselves in their homes for 14 days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)